nrkno/terraform-registry/README.md

 ### The tokens file

 The tokens file can be in one of two formats.
-It can be a json file, in which case the filename must end with `.json'.
+It can be a JSON file, in which case the filename must end with `.json`.
 If it is not a json file, it is expected to be a file with newline separated strings of valid tokens.

 The json file must be a map of key names and token, for example